Octavio Dotel: Kansas City Royals

 Dotel became a free agent at the end of the 2006 MLB season.
 On December 8, 2006, he agreed to a one-year contract with the Kansas City Royals for $5 million.
 Dotel made 24 relief appearances to start the season, going 2–1 with 11 saves and a 3.91 ERA.

 Atlanta Braves

 On July 31, 2007, the Royals traded Dotel to the Atlanta Braves in exchange for pitcher Kyle Davies.
 He made his Braves debut on August 1, throwing a scoreless ninth inning in a 12–3 rout of the Astros.
 On August 10, Dotel was placed on the disabled list with a right shoulder strain.
 He made his return on September 22 escaping a bases-loaded jam which eventually led to a Braves win.
-He recorded a 4.70 ERA in nine appearances with the Braves, and he finished the season 2–1 with a 4.11 ERA in 33 combined relief appearances.
+He recorded a 4.70 ERA in nine appearances with the Braves and finished the season 2–1 with a 4.11 ERA in 33 combined relief appearances.